BRUCE ALONZO GOFF (1904-1982)

 1959 - The Robert S. and Virginia Allen House, Bartlesville OK.
 2 designs, both unbuilt.

 1959 - The James R. and Elizabeth Darling Akright Addition and Alterations, 2412 Circle Drive, Bartlesville OK.
 Original house built in 1951 for the Akrights, designed by David B. Runnels (bottom photo is original plan).
-Deeded in 2006 to the Akrights' daughters.
+Deeded in 2006 to the Akright daughters.
 Sold in 2007.
 Sold in 2011.
 Sold in 2015 to Roger Borg.
+Sold in 2021 to William and Deborah Haskell.
+Rented in 2022.

 1960 - The Milton and Helen Gelbman House, 6970 Almours Place, Jacksonville FL.
 Destroyed in the mid-1980s.
 New house built in 1987.